Ground improvement of settled foundations, Jebel Ali, Dubai

 UAE damage to building column caused by differential settlement

-Geotechnical Testing (DCPT)
+Geotechnical testing (DCPT)

 Very low resistance at foundation depth: